rahulsabharwal-react/ReactTest/README.md

   - This is node express application.
 This app exposes the end point for react app to submit the user subscribe form and then further calls the [reacttestform - external api](https://ckzvgrbymezqegu.form.io/reacttestform/submission) to submit the form.

-###### The application does not include any unit test cases considering time constraints and more focus has been given to structure the application to enterprise release level.
+###### The focus has been given to structure the application to enterprise release level.
 ###### The application uses bootstrap 4 css cdn link.
 (Not the react bootstrap component library)
 ###### For more info, please refer to the [ReactTest.docx](https://github.com/rahulsabharwal-react/ReactTest) file in the repository

+### Basic unit test coverage:
+  **subscribeActions**
+ - success has the correct type
+ - success has the correct payload
+ - error has the correct type
+ - error has the correct payload

+**Subscribe Form**
+ - shows User Form
+ - shows Submit Form button
+ - shows empty Email message
+ - shows empty Invalid Email message
+ - shows empty First name message
+ - shows empty Last name message
+ - shows empty Invalid mobile message
+ - shows Thank you page

+**Subscribe Reducer**
+ - handles action with unknown type
+ - SUBMIT_SUBSCRIBE_FORM_SUCCESS

+  14 passing (82ms)

 ## This application needs Node 9.10 or higher version to run.